 Establishing a culture transparency

-Companies which establish transparent and open cultures increase the opportunities for higher performance and engagement by.
+Companies that establish transparent and open cultures increase the opportunities for higher performance and engagement.
 With more eyes on a given objective, collaboration is increased and a broader degree of critical thinking is brought to the table.

 Explain the “why” of your culture, rather than the “how” so that employees understand the thinking behind important decisions, allowing room for dissent and being open to the diversity of opinion.
 Use your performance management tools to encourage continuous communication.